Yo-Yo Ma: Career

 On November 3, 2009, President Barack Obama appointed Ma to serve on the President's Committee on the Arts and Humanities.
 His music was featured in the 2010 documentary Jews and Baseball: An American Love Story, narrated by Academy Award winner Dustin Hoffman.
-In 2010, President Obama announced that he would recognize Ma with the Presidential Medal of Freedom, which Ma received in February 2011.
+In 2010, Obama announced that he would recognize Ma with the Presidential Medal of Freedom, which Ma received in February 2011.

 In 2010, Ma was named Judson and Joyce Green Creative Consultant of the Chicago Symphony Orchestra.
 He launched the Citizen Musician initiative partnership in partnership with the orchestra's music director, Riccardo Muti.
 Also in 2010, he appeared on a solo album by guitarist Carlos Santana, Guitar Heaven: The Greatest Guitar Classics of All Time, playing alongside Santana and singer India Arie on the Beatles classic "While My Guitar Gently Weeps".

 In 2015, Ma performed with singer-songwriter and guitarist James Taylor on three tracks of Taylor's chart-topping album Before This World.
 In 2019, Ma directed the orchestra at the annual Youth Music Culture Guangdong.
 Ma is represented by the independent artist management firm Opus 3 Artists.
-Ma contributed to the charity tribute album The Metallica Blacklist, released in September 2021, backing Miley Cyrus on a cover of the Metallica song "Nothing Else Matters".
+Ma contributed to the charity tribute album The Metallica Blacklist, released in 2021, backing Miley Cyrus on a cover of the Metallica song "Nothing Else Matters".

 Ma serves on the Board of Trustees of the World Economic Forum.

 Silk Road Ensemble

 Ma formed his own collective, the Silk Road Ensemble, named after the route across Asia which for more than 2,000 years was used for trade between Europe and China.
-His goal was to bring together musicians from diverse countries that were historically linked via the Silk Road.
+His goal was to bring together musicians from diverse countries that were historically linked by the Silk Road.
 The ensemble's recordings are issued on the Sony Classical label.
-He also founded the Silk Road Connect, an educational pilot program for children from middle schools in the United States, including New York City.
+He also founded Silk Road Connect, an educational pilot program for children from middle schools in the United States, including New York City.

+Our Common Nature

+In 2022, Ma created Our Common Nature, a series of collaborative events bringing together diverse groups of local stakeholders for music and cultural exchange in wilderness locations in the U.S. (mostly in national parks or national historic parks).
+These events were documented in a seven-episode companion podcast of the same name, which was released in 2025, hosted by Ana González, and produced by Alan Goffinski.

 Playing style

-Yo-Yo Ma has been referred to by critics as "omnivorous" and possesses an eclectic repertoire.
-In addition to numerous recordings of the standard classical repertoire, he has recorded Baroque pieces using period instruments; American bluegrass music; traditional Chinese melodies, including the soundtrack to the film Crouching Tiger, Hidden Dragon; the tangos of Argentinian composer Astor Piazzolla; Brazilian music, recording traditional and contemporary songs composed by Antônio Carlos Jobim and Pixinguinha; a collaboration with Bobby McFerrin (where Ma admitted to being terrified by McFerrin's improvisation); and the music of modern minimalist Philip Glass, in such works as the 2002 Naqoyqatsi.
+Critics have called Ma "omnivorous"; he has an eclectic repertoire.
+In addition to numerous recordings of the standard classical repertoire, he has recorded Baroque pieces on period instruments; American bluegrass music; traditional Chinese melodies, including the soundtrack to the film Crouching Tiger, Hidden Dragon; the tangos of Argentinian composer Astor Piazzolla; Brazilian music, including traditional and contemporary songs by Antônio Carlos Jobim and Pixinguinha; a collaboration with Bobby McFerrin; and the music of Philip Glass, in such works as the 2002 Naqoyqatsi.

 Ma is known for his smooth, rich tone, soulful lyricism, and virtuosity.
 He released a cello recording of Niccolò Paganini's Caprice No. 24 for solo violin and Zoltán Kodály's Solo Sonata.